 Add the URLs and passwords for your product feeds.
 If you don’t have your URLs and passwords and you are using a feed provider, request this information for each of your feeds.

-If you want your feed provider to attach the feeds to your catalogs, keep reading.
+If you need your feed provider to be able to attach the feeds to your catalogs, you might be asking yourself the following questions:

 Answer: Provide access to your feed partner in your Facebook Ads Manager settings by following these steps.